 All her life in Sedgefield, Elaine was an active member of the community and besides her sizable contribution to the building of the public library, and the Sedgefield Community Church, her lasting legacy has been the Retirement Home.

-Fred and Nona Hawkins, Nellie Downs and Margaret Blakeway had been searching for a property to house and care for the elderly in Sedgefield when Elaine in her 80's offered her home to them for a nominal price.
+Fred and Nona Hawkins, Nellie Downes and Margaret Blakeway had been searching for a property to house and care for the elderly in Sedgefield when Elaine in her 80's offered her home to them for a nominal price.